EricPatel/Autograder/README.md

 12. Once it is uploaded, the grade will show up
 13. Upload the files for all the assignments from the users you created
 14. Then login as a Professor, click on the class you created, and click on each of the assignments to see the grades for each student

+# Random Bug #
+When you create an assignment as a professor and click the create assignment button, it will route you to the dashboard link.
+Sometimes this URL is unavailable and you will have to go back to the main page.
+The assignment is still created, but there is a bug in the routing functionality.